 Every year in November, our friends at the Fawcett Society mark Equal Pay Day - the day in the year after which women are effectively working for free, as a result of the gender pay gap.
-As we approach the 50th anniversary of the passage of the Equal Pay Act 1970 next May, we are urging our supporters to get active throughout the whole month of November.
+This year, Equal Pay Day falls on Thursday 14th November.
+As we approach the 50th anniversary of the passage of the Equal Pay Act next May, we are urging our supporters to get active throughout the whole month of November.

 What you can do